Russia pressures Mariupol as it focuses on Ukraine's east

 “Do not be frightened and evacuate to Zaporizhzhia, where you can receive all the help you need — food, medicine, essentials — and the main thing is that you will be in safety,” he wrote in a statement issued by the city council.

-Many previous evacuation efforts relied on civilians using private cars after efforts to bring buses from Ukraine-held territory into the city failed.
-But with fuel supplies and the number of such vehicles dwindling in the city, that is becoming increasingly difficult.
+Many previous evacuation efforts relied on civilians using private cars after efforts to bring buses into the city failed.
+But with fuel supplies and the number of cars dwindling in the city, that is becoming increasingly difficult.

 There was no immediate confirmation on the evacuation from the Russian side, which issued a new ultimatum to the Ukrainian defenders to surrender Wednesday.
 The Ukrainians have ignored previous demands to leave the sprawling steel plant’s warren of tunnels and bunkers.